cmark0v/linux_hax/linuxhax.rst

 make git user on server. no password on it.
 NO PASSWORD ON IT. no way to log in with password

 >>>
-which git-shell #find path to git shell - comes with git, set this as the shell for the git user on the server. this prevents users from logging in with ssh but they can do the git operations adduser # set git-shell full path to the shell as you go through the menu and set no password.
-SET NO PASSWORD sudo su -s /bin/bash git# makes u git user and override shell so u can have an interactive session
-#make folders as you need them in /home/git. cd into the folder. do:
-mkdir package # to make git called package git init git config receive.denyCurrentBranch ignore # over rides some annoying check that maks the fist commit a pain
+sudo useradd -s /home/git -s `which git-shell` -m git sudo su -s /bin/bash git mkdir package #to make git called package git init git config receive.denyCurrentBranch ignore

 put public keys in /home/git/.ssh/authorized_keys as a line, on the host n